TimJMartin/Magic-GDAL/2. Getting Started/README.md

 __gdalinfo/ogrinfo__ - both of these are useful for finding out the metadata of the file.
 It will give you the format, number of features, projection, bounding box etc

-Open a terminal/powershell/command prompt window in the data directory of the workshop and run the following commmand
+Open a terminal/PowerShell/command prompt window in the data directory of the workshop and run the following command

 ```gdalinfo --formats```